tonytony97/tonytony97/README.md

-- 👋 Hi, I’m @tonytony97
+- 👋 Hi, I’m Anthony
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development and design
 - 🌱 I’m currently learning web development with The Odin Project

 <!---